 If you would like to pursue membership during the formal recruitment process you must wait until January.
 During the formal recruitment process all of our chapters are open for membership.You may participate in both COB and formal recruitment.
 However, if you accept a bid during COB you become ineligible to participate in the formal recruitment process.
 For more information on the formal recruitment process click HERE.

-Please attend IFC Open Dores on Sunday, September 6 beginning at 2 pm in the Student Life Center Ballrooms.
-Following this meeting, you will have the opportunity to visit all of the chapters.
-At this event you will be able to complete the following registration requirements:
+Please attend IFC Open Dores on Monday, September 2 beginning at 6 p.m. in the Student Life Center Ballrooms.
+Following this meeting, you will have the opportunity to visit the fraternity chapter facilities.
+At this event you will learn about the following registration requirements:

 - Complete the online registration form.